-- 1023.01 Making and Testing Concrete Beams

-- 1023.02 Making Beams

-- 1023.03 Testing Beams with Center-Loading Hydraulic Beam Breaker
+1023.01 Making and Testing Concrete Beams 1023.02 Making Beams 1023.03 Testing Beams with Center-Loading Hydraulic Beam Breaker http://portal.dot.state.oh.us/Divisions/DoIT/SoftProd/ApplicationWebs/SiteM/Web%20Pages /documents.aspx

 1023.01 Making and Testing Concrete Beams.
 The inspector will make and test concrete beams according to this supplement.
-Report test results on the "Report for Concrete Beams" form TE-38.
-Forward one copy of the concrete beam report to District Testing for input into the Construction Management System (CMS) at the close of each work week.
+Report test results in SITEMANAGER on a PCCTEST screen.
 When beams are made for pavement concrete, also run and report a slump, yield and air test on the concrete from the same batch.